Skip to main content Accessibility information

 2nd Year

-Professional knowledge and skills II
+Professional knowledge and skills 2

 Develop skills that all SLTs need such as goal setting, session planning and inter-professional team working.
 This module is repeated across all years and includes learning through clinical placement activity.